 Street lamps account for about 30% of municipalities’ total electricity consumption.
 Street lighting is very energy-consuming, whilst contributing to CO2 emissions.
 However, street lamps are an important feature of cities, as they keep citizens safe and comfortable.
 Therefore, many cities in North-Western Europe have switched their street lamps to LED lightbulbs, making them much more energy efficient.
 Although, we could go even further.

-So far, smart streetlights have been implemented on smaller local levels but should be expanded to a greater level in order to facilitate decarbonization.
-Starting in 2018, the SMART-SPACE created a transnational collaboration that moves beyond piecemeal solutions and facilitates the uptake of such solutions in small/midsize municipalities.
+So far, smart street lights have been implemented on smaller local levels but should be expanded to a greater level to facilitate decarbonization.
+Starting in 2018, the SMART-SPACE created a transnational collaboration that moves beyond piecemeal solutions and facilitates the uptake of such solutions in small/midsized municipalities.
 The project has brought together cities and stakeholders (research institutes, SMEs, enterprises) from the Netherlands, Belgium, France and Ireland.
 Together, they worked on creating a roadmap and a toolbox to be shared with municipalities.
 Ultimately, Smart Public Lighting help cities and municipalities reduce their energy consumption and reduce carbon emissions.

 The project coming to a close, SMART-SPACE is ready to demonstrate the benefits of Smart Public Lighting to municipalities.

-Save the date for the two upcoming webinars part of a serie of three webinars presenting the outcome of SMART-SPACE.
+Save the date for the two upcoming webinars, part of a series of three webinars presenting the outcome of SMART-SPACE.